AI-International.jpg

 Arthur Liman Professor of Law

-Judith Resnik is the Arthur Liman Professor of Law at Yale Law School, where she teaches about federalism, procedure, courts, prisons, equality, and citizenship.
+Judith Resnik is the Arthur Liman Professor of Law at Yale Law School and the Founding Director of the Arthur Liman Center for Public Interest Law.
+She teaches courses on federalism, procedure, courts, prisons, equality, and citizenship.

 Susan Rose-Ackerman